THE BRANCATELLI FILE FOR 2009|

 March 19: WHAT DIES THIS TIME ON THE ROAD?

-I think life on the road is going quite well for the moment, so I'm not in a death-to-the-infidels mode.
-But some of this is an historical given: Every recession in the last generation has changed the nature of business travel and some things we'd come to know don't survive the economic downturn.
+This is a historical given: Every recession in the last generation has changed the nature of business travel and some things we'd come to know don't survive the economic downturn.
 What dies this time?
 My educated guesses: one of the legacy carriers; unlimited free hotel WiFi; Virgin America; a slew of hotel brands; and several other things.

 March 12: JUST AN OLD-FASHIONED SCREED COLUMN